oroinc/customer-portal/src/Oro/Bundle/CommerceMenuBundle/Resources/doc/api_frontend/commerce_menu_item.md

 ### resource

-An object that contains resource information for the menu item.
+Resource information for the menu item.

-Each element of the object can have the following properties:
+It is an object with the following properties:

 **isSlug** is a boolean that indicates whether the URI is a slug.